 More stats on high-paying jobs and monthly gross salaries:

 - Engineer construction: 4,825 EUR

 - Journalist: 4,680 EUR

-Salaries vs Cost of living in Munich
+Salaries vs cost of living in Munich

 Munich is one of the most expensive cities not only in Germany but in Europe.
-Will your salary be enough to keep good living standards with such high prices?
+Will your salary be enough to keep good living standards at such high prices?
 Do wages and cost of living in Munich balance themselves out?

 Rents in Munich are notably higher than in other parts of Germany.
 The competition for apartments doesn’t make it easier.